January 2 – 30, 2018 (Winter)

 Mostly though, we hiked.
 Our favorites trips were full-day affairs along broad swaths of coastline:From Marsalforn to Dwejra

-Each of these hikes was breathtaking and memorable, but they were far from unique.
+Each of these hikes was breathtaking and memorable, but they were far from our only ones.
 Nearly every day we walked; past the salt pans, along crumbling roads, on top of caves, and up a hill with a towering “Christ the Redeemer“-like statue.
-We walked to Victoria (known to locals as Rabat, but renamed by the British, of course, during their occupation) multiple times, taking our time to ramble through the smaller streets in the old center.
+We walked to Victoria multiple times (known to locals as Rabat, but renamed by the British, of course, during their occupation), taking our time to ramble through the smaller streets in the old center.
 Above the entire city, the Cittadella can’t be missed.
 We wandered the walls, which were free to access.
 The sweeping views of the island alone were worth the price of admission.

 Food & Drink